TheMossConcept/MyTrash/README.md

 As you have probably guessed from the custom attributes, the valid values for role are: Administrator, CollectionAdministrator, LogisticsPartner, RecipientPartner and ProductionPartner.
 Adding collectors is done through a separate function and should not be necessary to do outside of the interface.

+## Identity throughout the system

+In MyTrash, we have three main entities that help us follow the plastic throughout its lifetime: Collection, batch, and product.
+In addition, we have another entity, Cluster, that ties everything together.

+When a collector uses the MyTrash app, she books a collection of plastic.
+This creates a new (plastic) collection entity in the database which is linked to the cluster that the collector belongs as well as the LogisticsPartner and RecipientPartner in that cluster.
+When the LogisticsPartner schedules pick-up, registers pick-up and registers delivery the status of the collection changes.
+The status of the collection also changes once the RecipientPartner registers reception of the collection.

+The RecipientPartner creates a batch.
+The batch is linked to the RecipientPartner who creates it, the cluster he belongs to and the ProductionPartner of that cluster.
+Be aware that the batch is NOT linked backwards to a Collection.
+Thus, we cannot determine which batches are made from which collections and therefore, we also cannot tell what specific collector contributed to the batch.
+Tracking-wise, the only thing we know about a batch is what Cluster it belongs to.

+The Product is the final entity that is created.
+It's created for a specific batch and as such, it's linked to the ProductionPartner who creates it, the cluster he is in and the batch it was created from.
+We can go back in our tracking from Product to Batch but no further than that, as a batch is not linked to a Collection as just mentioned.

 ## Azure infrastructure and webdeployment

 The folder Infrastructure contains ARM templates for most of the infrastructure and a file for deployment.
 It deploys and sets up the backends and databases but not the static web apps.
 As you can see, the Function Apps that host the backends need access to Microsoft Graph through a managed identity which is set up in the deployment.sh script.
 Although the script can be run, it's mostly meant for documentation and you can manually copy and paste individually commands to run the parts of it that you need.